 - The area reserved for canoe and kayak and paddling is on the DC side, from the upstream end of the Potomac Boat Club dock to The Hens and Chickens (see Traffic Pattern Map).
 The highest concentration of canoe and kayak practices are along the DC shore from Potomac Boat Club to just past the Three sisters.

 - Please exercise special care to minimize wakes when your launch passes the canoe and kayak area:

-- Crew boats and launches should refrain form using these areas, and in particular traveling between the Three Sisters and the DC shore.
+- Crew boats and launches should refrain from using these areas, and in particular traveling between the Three Sisters and the DC shore.

 - Try to reduce speed and wake when passing the canoe and kayak area

 - If you must travel at speed try to stay as far as practical from the DC shore